PTC-Home/Home-Lab-Documentation/Enterprise-Defense-and-Monitoring-Lab/03-Target-Deployment/README.md

 * `[Placeholder: Nextcloud-Service-Status.png]` - Showing Apache and MariaDB running.
 * `[Placeholder: Nextcloud-Dashboard-Login.png]` - The final functional Nextcloud GUI.
 🛠️ Professional Touch

+---

+### Installing and updating Ubuntu Server
+For prepreation of working on the installation of Nextcloud, I updated the Ubuntu server and opted out of the snapshot of a premade Nextcloud vm.